bethanylindberg/SMU_Data_Science/Week 10/README.md

 To prepare the queries for the app as well as to better understand the data, the below analysis was conducted.

-Using the last date in the available data, the last twelve months of data in the database is queried, placed into a pandas dataframe and plotted in a bar chart using matplotlib.
+Using the last date in the available data, the last twelve months of data in the database is queried, placed into a pandas dataframe and plotted in a bar chart using matplotlib to show total daily precipitation.

-## Temperature over last year of data
+## Daily Precipitation over last year of data
 ![temp](Output/temp.png)

 Using the station with the most observations in the last twelve months of the data, temperatures are queried and plotted into a histogram.